 - Skype: The most popular way for audio or video chat anywhere in the world

-- Flash Player: Flash is commonly found in many websites.
+- Flash Player: Flash is commonly found on websites.
 It's probably installed on your computer, but click here if it isn't

 - FileZilla: NOTE: While this is an excellent free FTP program, the main installer carries serious malware.
 Use our link here to install, not their website!